deepanshumehtaa/knowledgeNotes/kafka.md

+### Apache Kafka is a distributed event streaming platform used for real-time data processing, where producers send messages (events) to Kafka topics and consumers read those messages
-Apache Kafka is a distributed event streaming platform with several core components that work together to provide its functionality.
-Here's a breakdown of its main components:
+with several core components that work together to provide its functionality.

+## Here's a breakdown of its main components:

 > Core Components:
 1. Producer	==> Applications that publish (write) events to Kafka topics